Family Handbook

 Children often – but not always – have the same teacher two years in a row.
 The first consideration is creating the most fruitful combinations for working together.

-Late in June, on the day that final progress reports go home, classes come together to talk about what to expect in September: which children are moving up to older classrooms, which children will be back or hanging classrooms, and who is leaving the school.
+Late in June, after graduation on the day that final progress reports go home, classes come together to talk about what to expect in September: which children are moving up to older classrooms, which children will be back in the same classrooms, and who is leaving the school.
 We tell children in June what to expect in September.

 Special Education